277292/boxednix/README.md

 ## 🔒 Security notes
 - Hashed secrets are stored in the Nix store.
-- The generated `.nix` files are stored in a directory with a `.gitignore` that excludes its contents to prevent accidental commits.
-This is automatically created by **boxedNix** if configured accordingly, but you must ensure that the files do not accidentally get committed to your repository.
+- The default location for generated files is `~/.config/boxednix/generated/`.
+You can choose a different location, including the project root, but be aware that generating files directly in the project root will place them in your Git repository and may risk leaking sensitive information.

 ## 🙌 Contributing
 Feel free to open an issue or submit a pull request if you encounter a problem or have an idea for improvement — contributions related to **boxedNix** are very welcome.